Masala Omelette

 Heat the same pan over medium heat.

 Add 1 teaspoon ghee to the pan and swirl the pan to coat it all over with ghee.
-You can also make the omelette in oil but ghee gives it a very nice flavor.
+You can also make the omelette in oil, but ghee gives it a nice flavor.

 Pour the egg mixture into the heated pan and swirl the pan to spread the eggs evenly.

-Cover the pan with a lid and cook until the lower side is set and browned.
+Cover the pan with a lid and cook until the lower side is set and golden brown.
 It will take 2-3 minutes.

 Flip the omelette using a flat spatula and cook from the other side as well.

-Flip again and fold it in half.
-Serve hot with buttered toast and tomato ketchup.
+Flip it again and fold it in half.
+Serve hot.

 You Might Also Like